 Awesome Sleeping Bag Alternatives

-If you are on a budget and are going camping without temperature extremes you really can get away with just about anything that can provide you coverage should the temperatures take a dip while protecting you from insects and other pests that you are likely to encounter overnight.
+If you are on a budget and are going camping without temperature extremes you really can get away with just about anything.
+You want something that can provide you coverage should the temperatures take a dip.

 Tricks to Help You Sleep Cooler